Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Cinque Terre", Photo: Harald Landsrath

 In Italian, "Cinque Terre" means "five lands," comprising five ancient villages: Monterosso del Mare, Riomaggiore, Vernazza, Corniglia, and Manarola, all covered in vibrant colors and perched precariously on hillsides and rocky cliffs overlooking the Mediterranean Sea.
 Years ago, while browsing the internet, my heart fluttered upon discovering Cinque Terre – a colorful paradise by the blue sea.
 And one glorious summer day, my partner and I embarked on a journey to this fairytale land.
 Cinque Terre is located in the Liguria region, in northwestern Italy.
 The people here mainly make their living from fishing, viticulture, and olive farming.
 Just over an hour's train ride from Pisa, we arrived at this dreamland.
 For centuries, Cinque Terre has retained its pristine beauty and unique architecture along its 42km coastline.
-The common point of these 5 picturesque villages is that they are all located on steep cliffs.
+The common feature of these five picturesque villages is that they are all situated on steep cliffs.

-Corniglia Village, Photo: Gianni Crestani
+Corniglia village, Photo: Gianni Crestana

 …and wonderful touches